5280-Synchro/5280-Synchro.github.io/index.md

 # *News*

 Aug 16, 2025 - Now's your chance to try Schynro!
 Join us at 9:00am at the Elks Pool & Patio, [3975 28th St, Boulder, CO](https://maps.app.goo.gl/NRjCC8MCF38cwhpi9) on Sunday, August 24th or on Sunday, September 7th.
-This is your change to meet some of our athletes, get to know our coach, ask questions and even learn part of a routine!
+This is your chance to meet some of our athletes, get to know our coach, ask questions and even learn part of a routine!

+[Register here](https://docs.google.com/forms/d/e/1FAIpQLSf5lzibkwWQx1LkI_FbFRZxW9irSNIZ8qXBK5FjwqXhCJHMdQ/viewform), or just show up.
+Registration is optional but helps us better plan the event.

 # About Us